tompos2/rcno-reviews/README.txt

 == Changelog ==

+= 1.42.1 =
+* Fixed a warning message related to registering `author` as a REST base
+* Fixed a bug in the "Recent Reviews" widget

 = 1.42.0 =
 * Rewrote the settings page to accept both the plural and singular form of labels, aimed at improved internationalization
 * Added a system to automatically flush the permalink on settings changes that affect public URLs